sublimator/memory-usage/README.md

 # Xahaud Memory Monitor

-A memory usage monitoring tool for xahaud/rippled binaries with a Textual-based dashboard.
+A memory usage monitoring tool for xahaud/rippled binaries with an integrated Textual-based dashboard.

 ## Features

 - Monitor memory usage of multiple rippled/xahaud binaries
 - Real-time memory tracking with ledger synchronization
-- Beautiful terminal dashboard using Textual
+- Beautiful terminal dashboard using Textual with:
+  - Live memory graph with time windows
+  - Internal diagnostics (get_counts) display
+  - Job types monitoring from server_info
+  - Ledger synchronization status with counts
-- Export results to JSON format
+- Export comprehensive results to JSON format including:
+  - Memory snapshots with timestamps
+  - Diagnostic counts and job types at each snapshot
+  - System information and test configuration
 - Support for both network and standalone modes

 ## Installation